jackwillis/militanthistory/_lm_articles/01/labor-must-fight-racism.md

 maybe America must move toward a democratic socialism."
 In 1968, Fred Hampton said, "We say we’re not going to fight capitalism with black capitalism, but we’re going to fight it with socialism."**

+{:.final}
 As the economic crisis worsens, the nightmarish conditions for blacks and all especially-oppressed will also worsen.
-Racism, poverty, and unemployment can only be ended by a united labor movement fighting on a socialist program.&nbsp;❧
+Racism, poverty, and unemployment can only be ended by a united labor movement fighting on a socialist program.

 {:.author-info}
 Marcy Barnett is a member of District 65 of the United Automobile Workers (<abbr>UAW</abbr>) in New York City.